Sushovit204/alien_invasion_game/ReadMe.txt

-This is an alien invasion game written in python.
+This is an alien invasion game written in python(pygame).

 Gameplay:
 In Alien Invasion, the player controls a rocket ship that appears at the bottom center of the screen.
 The player can move the ship right